AntonioVispi/Fancy_Augmentation_for_Classification/README.md

 --path_output /.../FID_graph \
 --dataset_images_num 25202
 ```
+Make sure that only training outputs are in `path_results`, nothing else.
 This function will display the lowest FID value and the corresponding epoch on the screen.

 An example FID graph of a complete training from scratch is shown below.